lmcad-unicamp/riscv-sbt/README.md

 make almost-alltests
 ```

-There is also an 'alltests' target, but includes a test for mostly unused
+There is also an 'alltests' target, but it includes a test for mostly unused
 features of the SBT, such as (limited) ecall translation and CSR reads of
-time, cycles, and instructions retired, and it can be tricky to get it working
+time, cycles, and instructions retired.
+Also, it can be tricky to get it working
 properly.